-- applies toward the student’s high school diploma and replaces high school courses in the same discipline that otherwise would have been taken; and
+- applies toward the student’s high school diploma and replaces high school courses in the same discipline that otherwise would have been taken.

-- fulfills the requirements of an associate or baccalaureate degree; and
+- fulfills the requirements of an associate or baccalaureate degree.

-- is approved by the high school principal and University as an acceptable dual enrollment course.
+- is approved by the high school principal and the university as an acceptable dual enrollment course.